hikeventures/hikeventures.github.io/_posts/best/2015-04-16-best-outdoor-case-for-macbook-pro-13.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/17166514972"><img src="https://farm8.staticflickr.com/7644/17166514972_62ae02076a_b.jpg" width="100%" alt="Thule Gauntlet - Best Macbook Pro Case for Outdoors"></a>

 Personally, I think that a case without room for accessories doesn't make much sense.
 Maybe for a 1 day trip but once the battery of your MacBook is empty you need a charger.

+Disclosure: Sometimes we receive products for testing from Thule but in this case I have bought the Thule Gauntlet 13" MacBook Attaché from my own money.

 ---